ellay21/Lovelace-Coders/ETS0916_15_mesud_melaku/md/Q5 employee.md

 --> prompt a message that instruct the user ton insert the value of Employee Name,weekly working hours,bonus rate per hour,base salary.

---> calculate the total Weekly Salary using the formula
+    -calculate the total Weekly Salary using the formula

      totalWeeklySalary = (weeklyWorkingHours * baseSalary) + (bonusRatePerHour * weeklyWorkingHours)

   - calculate the Bonus Payment
     bonusPayment = bonusRatePerHour * weeklyWorkingHours